aruship4/recipe-project/README.md

 Null (H0) = There is no difference in average ratings between high protein and low protein recipes (mu high protein - mu low protein = 0)

-Alternative (H1) = There is a dfference in average ratings between high protein and low protein recipes (mu high protein - mu low protein > 0)
+Alternative (H1) = There is a difference in average ratings between high protein and low protein recipes (mu high protein - mu low protein > 0)

 Test statistic: We used the difference in mean average ratings between high-protein and low-protein recipes as our test statistic (high - low)